Journal of Parapsychology

 Submission of Manuscripts

-Articles must include an abstract no longer than 200 words in a single paragraph, and up to 6 keywords.
+Articles must not exceed 10,000 words, including references, unless previouly authorized by the editor.
+They must include an abstract no longer than 200 words in a single paragraph, and up to 6 keywords.
 Do not include references in the abstract.
-To facilitate the evaluation of the study conditions and the factors that might contribute to the results, there are some important experimental conditions that must be included in all research studies.
-The methods section must include information about those who interacted with the participants (basic demographics such as age-range and gender; style of interaction with participants such as friendly, neutral, or peremptory; professional status, such as professor or head researcher, or research assistant), including researchers' a-priori belief that the psi hypotheses in their study would be supported in their project using the following scale (5 -strong belief -, 4 -moderate belief-, 3 -neutral, 2 -moderate non-belief, 1 -strong non-belief).
-If authors have a reason to exclude any of this information, their submission should include a rationale for any exclusion and it must be approved by the editor.
+Research studies must contain the following sections: Objective, Method, Results, and Conclusion.
+To facilitate the evaluation of research study conditions, the methods section must include, besides the usual information (e.g., participants, measures, procedure, analyses, ethical approval and related considerations such as consent form and what was conveyed to participants about the goals of the study), specific information about those who interacted with the participants (basic demographics such as age-range and self-identified gender; style of interaction with participants such as friendly, neutral, or peremptory; professional status, such as professor or head researcher, or research assistant), and researchers' a-priori belief that the psi hypotheses in their study would be supported in their project using the following scale (5 -strong belief -, 4 -moderate belief-, 3 -neutral, 2 -moderate non-belief, 1 -strong non-belief).
+If authors have a reason to exclude any personal information, their submission should include a brief explanation for the exclusion.

-The appropriate institutional review board must have previously approved all research with human and other sentient beings, and this information must be mentioned in the methods section.
+The appropriate institutional review board, when appropriate, must have previously approved all research with human and other sentient beings, and reseach must be conducted according to generally accepted ethical guidelines.
 The manuscript should also include information on funding and any potential conflict of interest.
 Footnotes are discouraged; use instead, if at all necessary, endnotes.
 Close attention should be paid to the formatting of references and quotations (which must follow APA style).
 Before submission the authors must check that all items in the reference list have matching text entries and vice versa, and include doi information when available.
 Quotations should be double-checked for accuracy and their page numbers cited in the text.

 Statistical values should be checked multiple times for accuracy.
 Descriptive statistics (e.g., means, standard deviations) must be reported in addition to inferential statistics (e.g., t tests, ANOVAs, non-parametric tests), which should also include the specific p value and measures of effect size (authors might consider consulting the Statistical Guidelines for Empirical Studies by Tressoldi and Utts published in the Parapsychology: A handbook for the 21st century edited by Cardeña, Palmer, and Marcusson-Clavertz, 2015).
 The paper must clearly state which hypotheses (and analyses) were confirmatory and which exploratory.
 Although not mandatory, it is strongly recommended that all research, exploratory and even more so confirmatory, be preregistered, for instance through https://koestlerunit.wordpress.com/study-registry and that data be made available to other potential researchers through a depository such as psi data.world or open-data.spr.ac.uk.
 Meta-analyses are encouraged when multiple studies have basically used the same variables and a similar design.